You've seen the memes. "There's no tired like end of year teacher tired!" The end of the school year is exhausting.

 This can be as low key as you want it to be - you could invite parents and grandparents, or just celebrate with your students.
 You could put out a red carpet (butcher paper), create an aisle for students to walk down, or just have students stand.
 You could hand out a certificate for each students, or simply have the class applaud.

 After the graduation, show students a slideshow of pictures from throughout the school year.
 It is always fun to reminisce!
+Plus, this makes a great end of year student gift!

 8. Memory Book and Class Autograph Day